 We are a global medical products and technologies company, with leading market positions in wound therapeutics, ostomy care, continence and critical care, and infusion devices.
-Our products provide our customers — including doctors, nurses and patients — with a range of clinical and economic benefits, including infection prevention, protection of vulnerable skin, improved patient outcomes and reduced total cost of care.
-Having 9,500 employees worldwide and operating in 110 countries through direct sales and local distributors, our business activities generate a substantial amount of taxes.
+Our products provide our customers — including doctors, nurses, and patients — with a range of clinical and economic benefits, including infection prevention, protection of vulnerable skin, improved patient outcomes and reduced total cost of care.
+Having over 9,900 employees worldwide and operating in over 100 countries through direct sales and local distributors, our business activities generate a substantial amount of taxes.
 These include both corporate income taxes and non-income taxes such as payroll taxes, property taxes, VAT/Sales & Use taxes, and other taxes.

 Our tax approach is based on the following principles:

-Our tax strategy is aligned with our overall Group strategy which seeks to manage costs and mitigate risks.
+Our tax strategy is aligned with our overall Group strategy which seeks to drive sales and earnings whilst managing costs and mitigating risks.

 Our transfer pricing policies follow those as set out in OECD Guidelines and seeks to align profits to value creation.

 Given the nature of our business, along with the size and the number of different jurisdictions we operate within, tax risk is inherent in our everyday business.
+ConvaTec has not a set a level of tax risk it is prepared to accept as the tax risks it faces need to be managed within the context of the issue and the competing considerations that apply.
+The Group relies on internal and external advice to assess tax risk on a case-by-case basis and where possible seeks to reduce the tax risks.
 ConvaTec considers it paramount to take a consistent and systematic approach to the management of these associated tax risks.

-Our tax risk management follows ConvaTec's Group Tax Policy, Grant of Approval and applicable internal control processes.
-Our Group Tax Policy covers all tax processes including tax planning, accounting and compliance.
+Our tax risk management follows ConvaTec's Group Tax Policy, Grant of Approval, Reserved Powers, and applicable internal control processes.
+Our Group Tax Policy covers all tax processes including tax planning, accounting, and compliance.
 Tax risks are identified through early assessment and appraisal of changes to tax legislation, business decisions and the external environment within which we operate.
 We apply risk management controls over the Group’s tax affairs and monitor effectiveness of tax compliance activities of all group companies.
 This reflects our commitment to ensuring we comply with the requirements of each of the countries in which we operate.

 Our Global Tax team, led by a VP of Tax and made up of experienced and qualified dedicated tax specialists, is responsible for implementing ConvaTec’s tax approach and ensuring global compliance with this approach by the group.
 Global Tax is responsible for ensuring that policies and procedures that support this approach are used consistently throughout the group.
 The tax team has the requisite skills to implement this approach by working closely with the business and other group functions.

 The VP of Tax reports directly to the Group Chief Financial Officer.
 We report on a periodic basis to the Audit Committee and Board on how tax risks are managed, and on improvements that are being made.
-Our governance framework is supported by regular updates with Senior Accounting Officers.
+Our governance framework is supported by regular updates with the Senior Accounting Officer.

 Our tax arrangements are derived from the commercial needs of our business operating model, and that minimises tax risk in respect of compliance, uncertainty, cross border transactions and disputes.
-ConvaTec’s business operating model was developed and implemented when the group was established and takes advantage of substance based tax incentives provided by fiscal authorities.
+ConvaTec’s business operating model takes advantage of substance-based tax incentives provided by fiscal authorities.
 ConvaTec does not engage in artificial tax arrangements – those without business or commercial substance – and we do not seek to avoid tax using “tax havens” or transactions we would not fully disclose to a tax authority.
-We take a zero-tolerance approach to tax evasion and accordingly, in line with UK legislation, we take a risk based approach and put in place reasonable procedures to prevent the facilitation of tax evasion.
+We take a zero-tolerance approach to tax evasion and accordingly, in line with UK legislation, we take a risk-based approach and put in place reasonable procedures to prevent the facilitation of tax evasion.

 ConvaTec operates through legal entities, which are established in countries where we undertake business operations or financing activities.
 All transactions between group companies are conducted on an arm’s length basis in accordance with OECD principles and supported by appropriate documentation and studies.

-ConvaTec does seek to utilise tax incentives and exemptions where these are made available by governments or tax authorities in the countries in which we operate to enhance the value of investment and financing decisions aligned with the commercial objectives of the business.
+ConvaTec seeks to utilise tax incentives and exemptions where these are made available by governments or tax authorities in the countries in which we operate, to enhance the value of investment and financing decisions aligned with the commercial objectives of the business.
 Where possible, we will seek to engage with local tax authorities to ensure there is an agreed understanding of the basis and validity on which we will claim tax incentives or exemptions.